 It’s this perspective that has also helped me in my investment career.

-When considering any investment thesis, I try to find just as much data that opposes my viewpoint than agrees with it.
-There is a plethora of smart people within the asset management that may have an opposing view to my analysis which must be respected.
-In baseball you are considered a legend if you bat above .300.
-In the investment arena, world class is batting anywhere between .500 and .600.
-Thus, you have just as good a chance of being wrong than you do in being right.
+When considering any investment thesis, I try to find just as much data that opposes my viewpoint as agrees with it.
+There are a plethora of smart people within asset management that may have an opposing view to my analysis which must be respected.
+In baseball, you are considered a legend if you bat above .300.
+In the investment arena, world-class is batting anywhere between .500 and .600.
+Thus, you have just as good a chance of being wrong as you do in being right.

 What I Am Reading This Week